davidbuilgil/check-decile/README.md

 # check-decile
 Codes to check deciles of journals from SJR rankings

-The script should be ran from within the 'crime_simulation.Rproj' R project file
+The script should be ran from within the 'check-decile.Rproj' R project file

 In order to run the script, follow these steps:
   1. https://www.scimagojr.com/